 Conformance to this Profile by all relevant staff and equipment supports the following claim(s):

-Claim 1: A measured increase in mass volume of 30% or more indicates that a true increase has occurred with 95% confidence.
+Claim 1: TODO update to new guidance A measured increase in mass volume of 30% or more indicates that a true increase has occurred with 95% confidence.

 Claim 2: For a measured change in mass volume of X, a 95% confidence interval for the true change is [X-25%, X+30%].